luisw90/luisw90/README.md

 ### About me
-i was previously an architect but decided to switch carriers to pursue my passion in tech.
+I’m a Full-stack Developer focusing on JavaScript and TypeScript.
+I’m passionate about applying technology in creative ways, as well as building amazing apps & services.
+Previously worked as an architect & changed careers to follow my passion for tech.

 ### Languages and tools